Use the right service this winter

 Treating illness and injuries at home

-Keeping essential medicines at home, such as painkillers, upset stomach relievers, antihistamines, plasters and bandages will help you be prepared to look after yourself and your loved if you do need to treat any injury or illness.
-The NHS website has a really useful guide to what to keep in your medicine and first aid kit at home.
-Remember to keep any medicine in a safe place and well out of the reach of children and check medicines regularly to make sure they are within their use by dates.
+Keeping essential medicines at home, such as painkillers, upset stomach relievers, antihistamines, plasters and bandages will help you be prepared to look after yourself and your loved ones if you do need to treat any injury or illness.
+The NHS website has a handy guide to what to keep in your medicine and first aid kit at home.

 Pharmacists are also trained to advise whether you need to see a GP, nurse or other healthcare professional if it is something more serious to ensure you get the help you need, and can also provide health and wellbeing advice.